NYULibraries/git_transactor/README.md

 When the script executes, it checks for "queue entry files" in the `queue/` directory.

-If the `queue/` directory is empty the script simply terminates with a 0 exit status
+If the `queue/` directory is empty the script simply terminates with an exit status of `0`.

 If the `queue/` directory is not empty, the script processes each queue entry file in the order of the queue entry filenames from lowest